-There’s many articles that focus on required (new) skills/traits/attitudes.
-And there are many lists available: some identify Communication, Vision, Digital Literacy, Strategy, innovation, Risk Taking, Adaptability, Talent Spotting as the 8 skills more in demand.
+There are many articles that focus on required (new) skills/traits/attitudes.
+And there are many lists available: some identify Communication, Vision, Digital Literacy, Strategy, Innovation, Risk Taking, Adaptability, Talent Spotting as the 8 skills more in demand.
 However, I feel we can’t really label these as new (probably with the exception of Digital Literacy).

-Thinking in terms of solely skills, can be dangerous as it can trigger what is often indicated as competency traps.
+Thinking in terms of sole skills can be dangerous as it can trigger what is often indicated as competency traps.

 Competency traps are the mistaken beliefs that the factors that led to past success will also be associated with future success.
 Digital technologies are changing the competitive landscape — providing new ways of delivering value to customers and new service opportunities — and factors associated with past successes may not be associated with future success.MIT, Coming of age digitally

 For sure there are some skills that will make it easier for individual leaders to push for Digital Transformation.
 We have already seen how a growth mindset is one of the key enablers in this, as it allows leaders to believe that digital skills (and ultimately change( can be developed within the organisation.
 Another element that we have seen is Digital Literacy, which becomes a necessary trait to exploit new technologies.